boschresearch/torchphysics/src/torchphysics/wrapper/TPModulusWrapper.rst

 This folder contains a wrapper module for TorchPhysics to `NVIDIA Modulus`_.
 This module serves as a bridge between the two frameworks and allows users to train TorchPhysics models with the Modulus training framework with minimal changes to their existing code.

-Both libraries are based on Pytorch_, but instead of `PyTorch Lightning`_, Modulus uses its own *Distributedmanager*, `Pytorch JIT`_ or TorchScript_ backend and CUDA graphs as a further framework to optimize and accelerate the training process, especially on NVIDIA GPUs.
+Both libraries are based on Pytorch_, but instead of `PyTorch Lightning`_, Modulus uses its own *Distributedmanager*, `TorchScript`_ with Pytorch JIT backend and CUDA graphs as a further framework to optimize and accelerate the training process, especially on NVIDIA GPUs.

 Both libraries use ``torch.nn.Module`` as the base class for the model definition, so that any model architecture of Modulus can easily be used as a TorchPhysics model, which is one of the main purposes of this wrapper module.
 Modulus offers a wide range of model architectures, including various types of Fourier neural networks.